centrica-engineering/nucleus-docs/docs/patterns/journeys.md

 ## Navigational items

 Functional journey pages should come with a header that includes navigational items to ensure we keep a coherent experience across the website.
-It has also been proven that it helps customs that may have entered the wrong journey to easily recover and select the correct one.
+It has also been proven that it helps customers that may have entered the wrong journey to easily recover and select the correct one.

 ## Supporting pages for journeys